Abukuma Express Line: History

-The line first opened on 1 April 1968 as the Marumori Line (丸森線), operated by Japanese National Railways (JNR) between Tsukinoki and Marumori.
-The original plan was to create a bypass route to relieve overcrowding on the Tōhoku Main Line, but work to extend the line was suspended following the quadrupling of tracks on the Tōhoku Main Line.

-In September 1981, the line was proposed for possible closure.
+The line opened on 1 April 1968 as the Marumori Line (丸森線), operated by Japanese National Railways (JNR) between Tsukinoki and Marumori.
+It was originally planned as a bypass between Fukushima and Marumori to relieve congestion on the Tōhoku Main Line, but plans to extend the route were suspended after the Tōhoku Main Line was double-tracked.
+In September 1981, as JNR's financial situation deteriorated, the line was proposed for closure.